 In 2011, Dom was voted ‘Newcomer of the Year’ at The Spectator’s annual Parliamentarian of the Year Awards.
 Between 2010 and 2015, he served on the Joint Committee on Human Rights and Education Select Committee.
 He also led a range of national campaigns promoting free enterprise, liberty and human rights reform, and in 2014 Dom published The Meritocrat’s Manifesto.
 Dom was re-elected in 2015 with an increased majority of 28,616.
 Dom served as a Justice Minister in David Cameron’s government, and in 2016 was elected by MPs to sit on Parliament’s Committee on Exiting the EU, which scrutinises the government’s approach to Brexit.

-On 9th June, Dom was re-elected MP for Esher and Walton with a majority of over 23,000.
+On 9th June 2017, Dom was re-elected MP for Esher and Walton with a majority of over 23,000.
 He was appointed Minister of State for Justice by Prime Minister Theresa May in June 2017, and The Minister of State for Housing in January 2018.
 In November 2017, Dom was awarded the ‘Outstanding Campaigning Politician Award’ at the international Sergei Magnitsky Human Rights Awards 2017.